kjmshelley/MiniWotc/README.md

 # MiniWotc
 MiniWotc is a simple program that allows maintenace of WOTC data.
 The system is not complete.
-Rather is a simple example of how to implement a WOTC system.
+Rather it is a simple example of how to implement a WOTC system.
 There are two systems.

 The first one is eWotc.
 This is a web base app using Webforms.